dylanlott/pangolin/README.md

 - [ ] Attach a trie to each collection
 - [ ] Update trie on each action to the collection
 - [ ] Add transactional commits
+- [ ] Add locks to collection and document structs
 - [ ] Listen on port
 - [ ] Serve a simple GUI
 - [ ] CLI for running the database